 At Loughborough University I gained a B.A.
 Hons.
-Degree in Printed Textile Design (should have done Graphics...), followed by a freelance spell selling fabric/wallpaper designs to ICI/Debenhams and Textile Trade Fairs.
-Several years were spent creating bespoke Wedding Stationery and thousands of greetings cards for Selfridges and Fortnum & Mason.
+Degree in Printed Textile Design - after that I worked freelance, designing fabrics and wallpapers for ICI/Debenhams and Textile Trade Fairs, plus bespoke Wedding Stationery and greetings cards for Selfridges and Fortnum & Mason.

-I am the only founder artist still a member of HHG, and my work is on display in the form of hand painted greetings cards, gilded initials, lettered canvases and more.
+The only founder artist still a member of HHG, my work is on display in the form of hand painted greetings cards, gilded initials, lettered canvases and framed calligraphy.

 Commissons are welcome, and you can find out more about my work at

 Here you can find out more about our resident artists, view samples of their work and make contact.
 Please click on the artist's names below: